Thursday, 12 August 2010

 When I went outside to the balcony in the first half an official chatted to me and then introduced me to legendary former Enfield manager Eddie McCluskey, who was wearing an FA blazer.
 He was a real gentleman who again asked all about Scarborough and The Athletic Ground.

 It was also nice to see former skipper Steve King in attendance.
 The friendly official suggested a friendly when Boro moved into Weaponness.
-The welcome from everyone was really first class, and I recommend anyone at a loose end in that area gives them a try.
-Tom Hall from Supporters Direct introduced himself at half time and offered his best wishes.
+The welcome from everyone was really first class, and I recommend anyone at a loose end in that area give them a try.
+Tom Hall from Supporters Direct introduced himself at half-time and offered his best wishes.

 It absolutely hammered down as I left the stadium and I got drenched through.
-Even that couldn't stop me smiling.
+Even that couldn't stop me from smiling.
 I had a great day out at a progressive and friendly football club.
-I certainly intended to return in the future!
+I certainly wanted to return in the future!

 Enfield Town 4 Metropolitan Police 0 (Tuesday 12th February 2013) Isthmian League Premier League (att: 255)